terraform-redhat/terraform-rhcs-rosa-classic/modules/oidc-config-and-provider/README.md

 ## Introduction

-This Terraform sub-module is designed to manage the OpenID Connect (OIDC) provider and configuration for Red Hat OpenShift Service on AWS (ROSA) clusters.
-It allows users to define and configure the OIDC provider settings necessary for authentication within the ROSA cluster environment.
-With this module, users can easily set up OIDC integration tailored to their requirements, enabling seamless authentication and access control mechanisms for ROSA clusters deployed on AWS.
+This Terraform sub-module manages the OpenID Connect (OIDC) provider and configuration for ROSA Classic clusters.
+It allows you to define and configure the OIDC provider settings necessary for authentication within the ROSA Classic cluster environment.
+With this module, you can easily set up OIDC integration tailored to your requirements, enabling seamless authentication and access control mechanisms for ROSA Classic clusters.

-For more info see [OpenID Connect Overview](https://docs.openshift.com/rosa/rosa_architecture/rosa-oidc-overview.html)
+For more information, see [OpenID Connect Overview](https://docs.openshift.com/rosa/rosa_architecture/rosa-oidc-overview.html) in the ROSA documentation.

 <!-- BEGIN_AUTOMATED_TF_DOCS_BLOCK -->
 ## Requirements